-2.2.2.7 Risk characterisation
+2.2.2.7 Risk characterisation for the environment

-To carry out a quantitative risk assessment for the environment when PHMB in VANTOCIL TG is used as PT11 to preserve cooling water in a closed recirculating system, the PEC values were compared to the respective PNEC values for the different compartments, resulting in the following PEC/PNEC ratios summarised in the Table below.
+To carry out a quantitative risk assessment for the environment when PHMB is used as a preservative for products during storage, the PEC values were compared to the respective PNEC values for the different compartments, resulting in PEC/PNEC ratios.
+These ratios are presented below, for each of the uses mentioned in Table 2.2-30 and for the cumulative risk assessment.
+Detailed PEC/PNEC ratios from the tonnage approach are presented in the confidential doc IIC of the Competant Authority Report.